 Town of Yarmouth – Business Continuity Update – COVID-19 2020

 PROVINCIAL STATE OF EMERGENCY: On March 22nd, the Province of Nova Scotia declared a state of emergency to help contain the spread of COVID-19.
 The state of emergency will be in effect for 14 days and may be renewed.
-The emergency order is valid until noon on 5 April 2020.
+The emergency order is now extended to June 28th, 2020.

 For complete details including closures and restrictions, visit the Nova Scotia Health and Wellness website here.

-As part of the state of emergency, all parks and recreation spaces within the town of Yarmouth are closed until further notice.
+**Updated: As part of the state of emergency, some parks and recreation spaces within the town of Yarmouth remain closed until further notice.
 CLICK HERE for full details.

 BUSINESS AT TOWN HALL